 Degrees, which can be earned through both online and on-campus course work (with one semester of campus study required), include:

 - Master of Science (MS) – Research: six-credit thesis required

-- Master of Arts (MA): no thesis but six additional elective credits required
+- Master of Science (MS) – Applied: no thesis, but six additional elective credits required

 The internship concentrates on medical nutrition therapy (MNT) in which interns spend: